wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-23-getting-started-to-set-up-github-pages-for-portfolio.md

 Your portfolio is now live and accessible to anyone on the internet.
 While this is a great start, a basic HTML site might feel a bit limited for a full portfolio :bear:.

-:raising_hand:This is where **Jekyll** comes in.
+:raising_hand: This is where **Jekyll** comes in.
 Jekyll is a static site generator that works seamlessly with GitHub Pages, allowing you to create more complex and feature-rich websites without the need for server-side programming or databases.

 In my next blog post, I will explore: